 We welcome submissions from writers of all backgrounds – from the emerging and unpublished to the established – and especially encourage submissions from those who identify as persons of color, multiracial, indigenous, LGBTQIA+, disabled, and anyone belonging to a community of underrepresented voices.
-We currently offer free submissions to BIPOC writers and artists in all genres.
+We currently offer free submissions to BIPOC and other underrepresented writers and artists in all genres.

-Submissions period: September 26 to October 30
+Submission period: September 18 to October 22

 Are simultaneous submissions allowed?

 Yes, we encourage them!
 Just let us know in your cover letter.
 And if your piece is accepted elsewhere, please let us know as soon as possible by withdrawing your piece (for prose, visual art, and photography) or alerting us via Submittable messaging (for poetry), so that we can congratulate you and remove you from consideration.